Support for carers

 Making contingency plans

-If you have no support and you become unwell and unable to care, then call the number on your Carers Emergency Card, but only do so in the event of an emergency.
+If you have no support and you become unwell and unable to care, then call the number on your Carers Emergency Card.
 If you do not have a Carers Emergency Card visit the Carers Support Centre website to register now.
 There is no charge.